Follow these steps to check you’re not buying stolen farm machinery

 - If in doubt walk away until you have carried out research and checks to be sure.

-In summary, if you’re going to register your purchased asset on a registration database, this should be done provisionally before you hand over your cash.
-It is too late once you have made a cash purchase through a private sale.
+If you’re going to register your tractor on a registration database, this should be done provisionally before you hand over your cash.
+It’s too late once you have made a cash purchase through a private sale.

 Our annual Rural Crime Report reveals rural crime cost the UK £44.5m in 2017.
 The cost of agricultural vehicle thefts was £5.9m, up from £5.4m the previous year.